SeyedAmirHs00/os-berkeley/README.md

    This command will build and start the Docker container defined in the `docker-compose.yml` file.
 If needed, you can change the port used for SSH within this file.

    Wait until you see "Docker workspace is ready!" in the terminal.
-The Workspace is now ready (obviously 🙄).
+As you might have guessed, the Workspace is now ready.

    Use <kbd>Ctrl</kbd> + <kbd>C</kbd> to stop the command.